prezi/plotserver/README.md

 $ cli/plotserver cat "yourname/dataset"
 ```

-Additionally, you can specify $PLOTSERVER_CURL_OPTIONS, these will be passed to curl as-is.
+Additionally, you can specify `$PLOTSERVER_CURL_OPTIONS`, these will be passed to curl as-is.

 ## Contributing